 Measuring Landing Page Optimization

-An optimized landing page makes sure that the combination of elements on the page persuades visitors to click the call to action button and fulfil your conversion goal – we have established this thus far.
+An optimized landing page makes sure that the combination of elements on the page persuades visitors to click the call to action button and fulfill your conversion goal – we have established this thus far.

 What’s left to discuss is how you can ascertain whether or not your landing pages are optimized.
 How do you find out if your landing page headline actually persuades visitors to scroll the page and if the CTA button copy is enticing enough to get them to click?